In this article, we are going to talk about something a bit different. In fact, the topic is the excrement of the guinea pigs – their poop!

-Can guinea pigs eat their own poop?
-Yes, guinea pigs sometimes eat their own poop and this is called coprophagy.
-However, if you see your guinea pig doing this, don’t panic – it is normal, and you shouldn’t even stop it.
-For us, this might be unthinkable, but for guinea pigs, this is improving the digestive process in their bodies and it is a normal guinea pig behavior.
+Do guinea pigs eat their poop?
+Yes, guinea pigs do sometimes eat their own poop and this is called coprophagy.
+However, if you see your guinea pig doing this, don’t panic because it is normal and you shouldn’t even stop it.
+For us, this might be unthinkable, but for guinea pigs, their poop can improve the digestive process in their bodies and it is a normal guinea pig behavior.

 Benefits of Guinea Pigs Eating Poop